harshvardhaniimi/personal-website/content/blog/2021-07-11-ellsberg-s-paradox/index.md

 draft: false
 ---

 I was reading the book "How Not to Be Wrong: The Power of Mathematical Thinking" by Jordan Ellenberg.
 The book introduces a paradox named after Daniel Ellsberg, a young analyst at RAND Corporation and famous for leaking the Pentagon papers to civilians.
-Von Neumann and Morgenstern had proven that all individuals acted based on certain rules so as to maximise their utilities (*The Theory of Games and Economic Behaviour*, [year])**add link**.
+Von Neumann and Morgenstern had proven that all individuals acted based on certain rules so as to maximize their utilities ([*The Theory of Games and Economic Behaviour*](https://www.goodreads.com/book/show/483055.Theory_of_Games_and_Economic_Behavior), 1944).
 While working at RAND on humans taking decisions under the face of uncertainty, he devised a famous experiment, now known as Ellsbeg's Paradox.

 > Suppose there is an urn (or a bag) with ninety balls inside.
 You know that that thirty of the balls are red; concerning the other sixty balls, you know only that some are black and some are yellow.
 The experimenter describes to you the following bets:
 >